Chord Melodic: Acting career

 Chord's first paid acting role was in 2007 for Hope Theatre Company in Manchester.
-He was one of the four original cast members of OUT/LOUD, the UK's longest running, anti-homophobia theatre project.
+He was one of the four original cast members of OUTLOUD, the UK's longest running, anti-homophobia theatre project.
 It is a ground-breaking verbatim play devised by Adam Zane that explores homophobia, bullying and hate crime.
 The play is based on interviews with young LGBT+ people.
 He played a number of parts throughout the plays tour.

 Melodic's major television debut came in 2008 when he starred in the British television children's drama series Grange Hill, where he appeared as ex-pupil and football superstar Dwayne Miller.
 Subsequent roles later that year included the BBC drama spin-off Spooks: Code 9 and ITV daytime drama serial The Royal Today.

 He then spent three months portraying music producer Matt Crosby, in the British soap opera Hollyoaks, opposite Emma Rigby.
 Joining the cast in November 2008, and remaining there until his character's departure in January 2009.

 Later that year, he landed a role on the ITV detective drama series Blue Murder, where he played biker Kyle Torrence, caught in the middle of a bitter and adulterous rivalry, between Helen the auntie, and her teenage niece Jess, his girlfriend, played by Holliday Grainger.

 He followed that up with numerous roles including BAFTA Award-winning drama Shameless in 2011, and ITV's British drama series Scott & Bailey.

 More recent projects included a guest appearance on Channel 4's comedy drama Coming Up (TV series), opposite Debra Stephenson, Con O'Neill, and Jodie Comer.

 In 2015, Melodic starred in Sally Wainwright's BAFTA Award-winning crime drama series Happy Valley, as Sledge, opposite Sarah Lancashire and Charlie Murphy.
 In May 2015, Happy Valley won the BAFTA Award for Best Drama Series.
 This was the first of two Bafta's for Happy Valley, which won the same category in 2017.

 He then made a guest appearance on British medical soap opera Doctors in 2016 as Police Constable Dave Blaire.

 Following that, he later appeared in British medical drama television series Holby City in January 2018.
 He starred opposite Hugh Quarshie, as Dillon Matthews a prison kingpin, who takes Ric under his wing in order to expand his empire.

+2019–present

 As of 2019, Chord has been starring in the ITV British soap opera Coronation Street as Joe Haslam, an ex-soldier and owner of a private military company, who helped to bring down super villain Pat Phelan.

-Upcoming projects

-BBC and AMC Networks confirmed in October 2022, that Chord Melodic would be returning for the third series of Sally Wainwright’s multi-BAFTA award winning hit Happy Valley, alongside Sarah Lancashire.
+In October 2022, BBC and AMC Networks confirmed, that Chord Melodic would be returning for the third series of Sally Wainwright's multi-BAFTA award-winning hit Happy Valley, alongside Sarah Lancashire and Charlie Murphy.

+In 2024, Melodic starred as Owen Pierce, in series three of the acclaimed crime drama, The Tower, opposite Gemma Whelan.
+Based on Kate London's third novel, the series is adapted by Homeland screenwriter and executive producer, Patrick Harbinson.